Tryweirder/minishard/README.md

 Watcher details
 -----------
 For cluster monitoring we need every node to be continiously checked.
 For each node a pinger is started.
-Running pinger keeps node status in its process dictionary (for quick lock-less querying).
+A running pinger keeps node status in its process dictionary (for quick lock-less querying).
 When started, pinger sets status to ```unavailable``` and pings the target node.
 If ping is successful, the status changes to ```node_up```, and pinger sets a monitor for this node.
 Now it's time to check if node is part of the same minishard cluster by checking if corresponging processes exist.
 After this check status becomes one of ```not_my_cluster``` or ```available```.
-For available node a monitor on shard manager (or reverse pinger?) is set.
+For available node a monitor on reverse pinger is set.

-After that pinger starts simple periodic check of remote process.
-Depending on check result or incoming monitor messages the status may degrade to ```unavailable``` or ```node_up```.
+After that the pinger starts simple periodic check of remote process.
+Depending on a check result or incoming monitor messages the status may degrade to ```unavailable``` or ```node_up```.

 Pinger notifies his watcher about every status change.